By Siôn Cowell

 Teilhard confessed he could not have imagined that ‘views … already well-known’ to his friends could have caused so much trouble.
 His superiors took a different view.
 In May 1925 they told him he was to leave the Catholic Institute and return to China.
-A month later he was asked to sign six propositions: he did so with certain reservations.
-These propositions cannot now be traced.
+A month later he was asked to sign six propositions: he did so, after much agonizing.
 And despite all, his faith in the Church remained unshaken.

 In April 1926 he left for China although officially he is shown as being on ‘leave’ until 1928.
 China was to remain his home on and off for the next twenty years.
 And during the thirties his palaeontological work was to take him to Asia, America and Europe.